 “It puts you into more risky stocks while you’re young, and automatically shifts towards more conservative bonds as you grow older,” Eringman said.
 “If you plan to retire in 2050, choose the ‘2050 Target Date Fund.'”

 In summation, especially for novices, Eringman concludes with this: “So, if you’re just starting your 401(k), make it simple, make it easy, and make it automatic.
 Set it and forget it in a target-date fund and retire wealthy.”

 Eliminate Fees Wherever You Can

 Fees gnaw away at gains over time.
-Don’t give money away — make the effort to root out hidden expenses in your retirement plan.
+Avoid giving money away by rooting out hidden expenses in your retirement plan.

 “Understand the funds you’re investing in by speaking to your plan administrator and find out whether there are alternatives with lower fees,” Plummer said.
-“If you’re switching jobs, which many people are doing amidst the Great Resignation, check the difference in fees between your existing 401(k) plan and your new one.
+“If you’re switching jobs… check the difference in fees between your existing 401(k) plan and your new one.
 If your existing plan has significantly more low-fee choices, you might want to keep it.”